-My book “The Memory of Love” is being featured on the EZ Vid website as their 9 Exuberant Historical Novels About The 20th Century to read.
+My novel “The Memory of Love” is being featured on the EZ Vid website as one of their “9 Exuberant Historical Novels About The 20th Century to read.”
 Click the link below to visit the EZ Vid page:

 My new year’s resolution for 2018, is to monitor and update my website on at least a weekly basis.

 Also, I would like to offer phone or Skype chats to all book clubs who choose The Vengeance of Mothers (the second volume of the One Thousand White Women trilogy) as a selection.
 I can be contacted via the link at the bottom of all pages of this website.
 I look forward to hearing from you.

 Thank you for your support of my work.

 In the New York Times Book Review, Sun.
 Mar.
 2, in the column “By the Book” the actress/comedian/talk show host Chelsea Handler listed One Thousand White Women as one of her “favorite books of all time,” right next to Anna Karenina (which happens to be one of my favorite books.)
 Very nice company to be in!
 Thanks, Chelsea.
 I have a great role for you in the miniseries!

 Readers of the GLM (Grand Livre du Mois/Great Book of the Month) Club recently voted Chrysis (English title: The Memory of Love) their favorite book of 2013.
 For me as a writer, it is always most gratifying when a book wins an award given by consensus of actual readers rather than by a panel of literary critics or journalists.
 I thank the readers of GLM for this great honor.